 The Relationship Between Intermediate-Density Lipoprotein and Postprandial Lipoprotein Levels

-Intermediate-density lipoproteins are another class of protein carriers of fats that are found in the bloodstream when postprandial lipoproteins are present.
-Like postprandial lipoproteins, IDL also contributes to the formation of plaque in the arteries, and is also a risk factor for aneurysms of the aorta, your body's largest artery.
+are present.
+Like postprandial lipoproteins, IDL also contributes to the formation of plaque in the arteries, and is also a risk factor for aneurysms of the

 Under normal conditions, the level of IDL in the blood after patients fast should be zero.
 IDL is present in any amount above zero then this is a strong indication that the patient has some type of postprandial disorder.

-IDL levels can be measured accurately using what is known as the Vertical Auto Profile lipoprotein test (VAP™ test).
+IDL levels can be measured accurately using what is known as the Vertical Auto Profile lipoprotein test (VAP test).
 Like the cholesterol panel blood test, the VAP test is performed after the patient has fasted for eight to 12 hours and is used to measure IDL levels directly.

 Unlike postprandial lipoproteins, which dissipate in the bloodstream during the eight to 12 hour fats, IDL can persists for up to 24 hours, making it easy for the VAP tests to detect.
 If the test shows that IDL is present to any degree, then you can be certain that a postprandial disorder is affecting the patient.